AntonioDiaz323/AntonioDiaz323/README.md

 - 👋 Hi, I’m @Antonio Maldonado Diaz
-- 👀 I’m interested in Informatica
+- 👀 I’m interested in the Informatica
 - 🌱 I’m currently learning program Java
 - 💞️ I’m looking to collaborate on ...
+I'don't know
 - 📫 How to reach me ...

 <!---